| HOME | SSD's | FREEWARE | SECURITY SOFTWARE | BUYING A PC | PC MAINTENANCE | PC BACKUP | HELP |

 To Check this setting:

-In addition to Windows, Windows Update also provides updates for Internet Explorer and Microsoft Office, if installed.
+In addition to Windows, Windows Update also provides updates for Microsoft Edge Browser and Microsoft Office, if installed.

 You can get a PDF file from your PC manufacturer's support website that will show you the proper way to open the case of your PC to enable it to be cleaned.